If you’ve ever applied for a savings or checking account at a new bank and been turned down, ChexSystems was likely to blame.

 Can I still get a bank account if I’m in ChexSystems?

 While being in ChexSystems can limit your options, there are still some great banks that don’t use ChexSystems.
-These checking accounts come with all the features offered to everyone else, like a debit card and online banking.
+They offer checking accounts that come with all the features offered to everyone else, like a debit card and online banking.
 However, for whatever reason, the bank or credit union simply doesn’t pull your ChexSystems record.
-You can also open a savings account or any other type of account at these financial institutions.
+You can also open a savings account or any other type of account with them.

 Another option is opening a second chance checking account.
-Some banks and credit unions have created checking accounts specifically for people with bad credit.
+Several financial institutions offer these specialized accounts designed specifically for individuals with a poor credit history.

 While some second chance checking accounts have limited features, not all of them do.
-After a certain period of time, if you’ve demonstrated responsible behavior, many banks and credit unions allow you to upgrade to a regular checking account.
+After a certain period of time, if you’ve demonstrated responsible behavior, the financial institution may allow you to upgrade to a standard bank account.

 See also: Where to Bank if You Owe a Bank Money and Can’t Open a New Account